anvial/juju/docs/reference/juju-cli/list-of-juju-cli-commands/attach-resource.md

     <resource name>=<resource>

-where the resource name is the name from the metadata.yaml file of the charm and where, depending on the type of the resource, the resource can be specified as follows:
+where `<resource name>` is the name from the `metadata.yaml` (`charmcraft.yaml`) file of the charm and where, depending on the type of the resource, `<resource>` can be specified as follows:

 - If the resource is type `file`, you can specify it by providing one of the following:

-    a. the resource revision number.
+    a.
+For a resource that has been uploaded to Charmhub: the resource revision number.

-    b. a path to a local file.
+    b.
+For a local resource: a path to a local file.
 Caveat: If you choose this, you will not be able to go back to using a resource from Charmhub.

 - If the resource is type `oci-image`, you can specify it by providing one of the following:

-    a. the resource revision number.
+    a.
+For a resource that has been uploaded to Charmhub: the resource revision number.

-	b. a path to the local file for your private OCI image as well as the username and password required to access the private OCI image.
+	b.
+For a local resource: the path to the local file for your private OCI image as well as the username and password required to access the private OCI image.
 Caveat: If you choose this, you will not be able to go back to using a resource from Charmhub.

-    c. a link to a public OCI image.
+    c.
+For a resource that has been uploaded to a public OCI registry: a link to the public OCI image.
 	Caveat: If you choose this, you will not be able to go back to using a resource from Charmhub.